troglobit/libuev/README.md

 Applications that need to churn massively parallel algorithms are more suitable for running multiple (independent) threads on several CPU cores.
-However, threaded applications need to deal with all the issues concurrency can cause, like: race conditions, deadlocks, live locks, etc. Writing error free threaded applications is hard, debugging them can be even harder.
+However, threaded applications must deal with the side effects of concurrency, like: race conditions, deadlocks, live locks, etc.
+Writing error free threaded applications is hard, debugging them can be even harder.

 Sometimes the combination of multiple threads *and* an event loop per thread can be the best approach, but each application of course needs to be broken down individually to find the most optimal approach.
-Do keep in mind, however, that not all systems your application will run on have multiple CPU cores -- some small embedded systems still use a single CPU core, even though they run Linux.
+Do keep in mind, however, that not all systems your application will run on have multiple CPU cores -- some small embedded systems still use a single CPU core, even though they run Linux, with multiple threads a program may actually run slower!
+Always profile your program, and if possible, test it on several different architectures.

 LibuEv is a simple event loop in the style of the more established [libevent](http://libevent.org/),